Englishson0909/S24Corpus-final/Final Report.md

 Null Hypothesis: The distributional patterns of "very" as an adverb and adjective are independent of the type of text (Spoken: TED, Written: COCA).
 Alternative Hypothesis: The distributional patterns of "very" as an adverb and adjective are dependent on the type of text (Spoken: TED, Written: COCA).

+Chi-squared test result 1(Adverb): The Chi-squared test of independence was applied to assess if the observed differences in the distributional patterns of "very" as an adverb are independent of the type of text.
+The results was statistically significant (χ2=61.467, df=1, p<0.001).

+Interpretation: The Chi-squared statistic of 61.467 with 1 degree of freedom and a p-value smaller than 0.001 suggests that there is  statistically significant association between the distribution patterns of "very" as an adverband the type of text (TED vs. COCA).
+The observed differences between actual and expected frequencies are less than significant at the conventional significance level of 0.05.

+Conclusion: The test results indicate that the type of text (TED vs. COCA) does significantly influence the distribution of the word "very" as an adverb.This significant difference suggests that the usage of "very" as an adverb is different between spoken (TED) and written (COCA) texts.
+Language researchers and educators might consider that these differences imply usage patterns of "very" as adverb across different types of texts when analyzing language use or designing language learning materials.

-Chi-squared test result: The Chi-squared test of independence was applied to assess if the observed differences in the distributional patterns of "very" as an adverb and adjective are independent of the type of text.
-The test was not statistically significant (χ2=0.0641, df=1, p=0.8).
+Chi-squared test result 1(Adjective): The Chi-squared test of independence was applied to assess if the observed differences in the distributional patterns of "very" as an adjective are independent of the type of text.
+The results was not statistically significant (χ2=0.9391, df=1, p=0.332).

-Interpretation: The Chi-squared statistic of 0.0641 with 1 degree of freedom and a p-value of 0.8 suggests that there is no statistically significant association between the distribution patterns of "very" as an adverb and adjective and the type of text (TED vs. COCA).
-The observed differences between actual and expected frequencies are not significant at the conventional significance level of 0.05.
+Interpretation: The Chi-squared statistic of 61.467 with 1 degree of freedom and a p-value smaller than 0.001 suggests that there is  statistically significant association between the distribution patterns of "very" as an adverband the type of text (TED vs. COCA).
+The observed differences between actual and expected frequencies are less than significant at the conventional significance level of 0.05.

-Conclusion: The test results indicate that the type of text (TED vs. COCA) does not significantly influence the distribution of the word "very" as an adverb and adjective.
-This lack of significant difference suggests that the usage of "very" as an adverb and adjective is similar between spoken (TED) and written (COCA) texts.
-Language researchers and educators might consider that these similarities imply consistent usage patterns of "very" across different types of texts when analyzing language use or designing language learning materials.
+Conclusion: The test results indicate that the type of text (TED vs. COCA) does not significantly influence the distribution of the word "very" as an adjective.This lack of significant difference suggests that the usage of "very" as an adjective is not different between spoken (TED) and written (COCA) texts.
+Language researchers and educators might consider that these similarities imply usage patterns of "very" as adjective across different types of texts when analyzing language use or designing language learning materials.

 * RQ3
  Null hypothesis: The collocation patterns of "very" with other words are independent of the type of text (Spoken: TED, Written: COCA).